 The Student Governance Association (SGA) is the governing body for the Associated Students (student body) of Prince George's Community College.
 The elected students of the SGA are here to serve the student body.
 SGA executive officers and student representatives who serve on various college committees act as a liaison for students to the administration, faculty, and staff.
 They provide input that may influence administrative decisions directly affecting students.
-Students interested in eligibility to seek or hold office on the Student Governance Association may contact the Office of Student Engagement and Leadership in the Largo Student Center, Room 149.
+The Constitution of the Associated Students of Prince George's Community College is included in the Student Organizational Handbook available in the Office of College Life Services.
+Students interested in eligibility to seek or hold office on the Student Governance Association may contact the Office of College Life Services in the Largo Student Center, Room 149.
 Telephone: 301-546-0853.